Gabriella439/dhall-manual/manuscript/Integration.md

-# How to replace an existing YAML configuration file with Dhall
+# How to convert an existing YAML configuration file to Dhall

-This chapter explains how to simplify a repetitive YAML configuration file by:

-* converting the YAML configuration file to an equivalent Dhall configuration file
+This chapter explains how to transform a YAML configuration file into an equivalent Dhall configuration file.
-* using Dhall's programming language features to simplify the configuration
-* generating the original YAML from the simpler Dhall configuration file

 ## The Problem

 We'll use a [Mergify](https://mergify.io/) configuration file as our running example, where Mergify is a GitHub App that can automatically merge and backport pull requests.
-You configure the app's behavior through a YAML configuration file checked into the base branch of your repository named `.mergify.yml`
+You configure the app's behavior through a YAML configuration file named `.mergify.yml` checked into the base branch of your repository.

 Let's illustrate the problem with the following representative `.mergify.yml` configuration, which you can skim for now: